in2code-de/powermail/Readme.md

 * ~~Behaviour Tests can not be started (https://projekte.in2code.de/issues/47788)~~ (fixed)
 * Behaviour Tests do fully work (https://projekte.in2code.de/issues/47897)

+### Early Access Programm

+From now on an Early Access Programm is available for Powermail.
+You can get access for 12 month by donating any ammount >100 € net.

+You will receive:
+* Private Access to a github repository
+* Early access to new releases
+* guaranteed paid support options

+Get member of the programm at: https://www.in2code.de/en/agency/typo3-extensions/#c3643

+### Supporters for TYPO3 11

+* B13.com
+* Studio Mitte Digital Media GmbH
+* SKALM GmbH
+* mexan AG
+* Wittkiel Gruppe GmbH

 ## 2. Documentation overview

 * [Introduction](/Documentation/Readme.md)